stolostron/search-aggregator/README.md

 # search-aggregator
-Works with the search-collector to synchronize multicloud resources in the redis cache
+Works with [search-collector](https://github.ibm.com/IBMPrivateCloud/search-collector) to synchronize kubernetes resources into [RedisGraph](https://oss.redislabs.com/redisgraph/), for use by the search UI.
+Runs on the hub cluster and receives from the collectors running on each remote cluster.

 ## Development